inderwies/dsst-final-project/README.md

 <p>The example below could be considered a stretch goal, as it includes some intricate functionality as it relates to the way all of these DOM elements work together:</p>
 <h3 id="stock-images">Stock images</h3>
 <p>Stock images for this repo can be found <a href="https://learn.galvanize.com/gSchool/javascript-curriculum/fundamentals/160_Final_Project/fruit_store_images/stock.md">here</a>.</p>
-<p>p.s. yes, for anyone exploring the process of categorizing fruits using the categories api, a tomato is actually a berry!</p>
+<p>PS yes, for anyone exploring the process of categorizing fruits using the categories api, a tomato is actually a berry!</p>
 <h3 id="important-note">Important Note</h3>
 <p>You may need to add the <a href="https://chrome.google.com/webstore/detail/cors-toggle/jioikioepegflmdnbocfhgmpmopmjkim?hl=en">CORS Chrome extension</a> to make API calls to the heroku API listed above or any remote api that you’re hitting for the exercise.
-Google Allow-Control-Allow-Origin Chrome Extension and enable it in Chrome</p>
+Once added, enable it in Chrome.</p>